What qualifications do I need to be a fitness instructor?

 If you want to work as a fitness instructor in a gym or leisure centre, you’ll need to have taken a Level 2 Gym Instructor course.

 This course is the essential stepping stone to advance into personal training.
-It’s fully accredited by YMCA Awards and recognised by CIMSPA, which means you can use this qualification anywhere in the world.
+It’s recognised by CIMSPA, ensuring your qualification is widely accepted by employers across the UK fitness industry.

 You’ll learn the essential knowledge and skills required to instruct and evaluate clients in a gym or health club environment.
 You’ll also learn how to develop safe, bespoke programmes to suit their needs.